Alpha Phi Alpha

 Lambda Chi Alpha

-Lambda Chi Alpha was founded in 1909.
-Lambda Chi Alpha is an International Fraternity that centers itself around seven core values.
-These values are: Loyalty, Duty, Respect, Service and Stewardship, Honor, Integrity, and Personal Courage.
+Founded in 1909, Lambda Chi Alpha is an International Fraternity that centers itself around seven core values.
+These values are Loyalty, Duty, Respect, Service and Stewardship, Honor, Integrity, and Personal Courage.
 Lambda Chi Alpha was the first Fraternity to completely ban hazing in 1972.
-Also, there are no “pledges” in Lambda Chi Alpha.
-Once an individual joins, they become an Associate Member who are able to vote, hold office, etc. The only thing that separates an Associate Member from a full member is the Ritual.
-Lambda Chi Alpha joined the Methodist University campus in Spring 2009.
+As a result of this hazing ban, there are no “pledges” in Lambda Chi Alpha.
+Once an individual joins, they become an Associate Member who is able to vote, hold office, and create meaningful change within the fraternity.
+The only thing that separates an Associate Member from a Full Brother is the Ritual process that takes place each semester.
+Lambda Chi Alpha was re-chartered at Methodist University in the Spring 2009.
+Since then, Lambda Chi Alpha has become one of the largest fraternities on campus.
+Come see what we are all about during our Rush Week events!
+Also, come by our NEW house in the Greek Village!
+If you have any questions, please feel free to contact us through our Instagram or through email!

 Omega Psi Phi